devsdenepal/AnnualProgress/README.md

+---
+# A new year new phase: 2024
+- Published Article : "Introducing the CLI: Where Geeks Rule and Mice Run for Cover! [ #DAY 0]" for Towards Dev (Medium)
+- Attended Executive Physical Meetup of NepTech Tribe, got the chance to take picture with Santosh Pandey.
+- Administrate Community Discord server for NepTech Tribe
+- Programmed and implemented Discord Fact,meme and remnder bot for NepTech Tribe Server.
+- Joined "Exclusive Session on Mastering Email Writing" by Shreesha Aatrey (NepTech Tribe) at AMC, Bhairahawa --
 # 2023 Year of Growth and Contribution: A Timeline of Milestones and Achievements
 - Write an article on GitHub Actions: "Beginner’s Insight into Streamlining Workflows (Towards Dev)"
 - Publish an article titled "Foundations for Fluent Code: Essential Tips for Beginner Programmers"